axelbad/jagaadTest/README.md

 ### How it works

-The application retrieve a list of cities from Musement API and for each of them try to get the forecast for today and tomorrow date using the WeatherAPI.
+The application retrieve a list of cities from Musement API and for each of them try to get the forecast for today and tomorrow using WeatherAPI.

-The resuls it printed using a basic HTML page (index.php) in the form:
+The result is print out using a basic HTML page (index.php) in the form:
 > "Processed city [city name] | [weather today] - [wheather tomorrow]"

 #### PHPUnit